Customize your integration entry dates

 - Click the Settings tab.

-- Under Software Integrations, click Edit next to your accounting integration.
+- Click Edit next to your accounting integration.

 - On the right-hand side of your integration page, click Edit Settings.

-- Next to Entry Date select on the the three available options and click Save.
+- Next to Entry Date, select one of the three available options and click Save.

 - Your payrolls will now sync over with Entry Dates based on the selection you have made.
 If you need to go back and retroactively sync any payrolls with these new settings, you can do so.